How To Enroll in Online School

 4. Next Steps

-All families participate in a pre-approval telephone conversation with an enrollment consultant.
-This will help you identify documents you may need to complete, depending on your student’s situation.
+All families participate in a pre-recorded webinar with an enrollment consultant.
+Additional documents may be required to complete your enrollment, depending on your student’s situation, and will be provided within your Parent Portal.

 5. Receive Official Approval